silentdiverchris/Archivist/README.md

 This includes files that were not created by Archivist, you can manually add files there and they will be copied to the destination directories and reported on.

-In the screenshot below it is reassuring me that there are 3 copies of my HyperVExports archive, and warnign me that only one copy of my movies was found (there are offline backups that it can't see).
+In the screenshot below it is reassuring me that there are 3 copies of my HyperVExports archive, and warning me that only one copy of my movies archive was found (there are offline backups that it can't see).

 <img alt="Archive file list" title="Archive file list" src="https://github.com/silentdiverchris/Archivist/raw/master/Screenshots/Report1.png">

 ## Archive file summary
-Much the same data as above, but one line per archive.
+A summary of the same data as above, with one line per archive.

-Note that the 'Config-nnn' file is a new one, I decided to move a few general configuration files from here and there to one place, so added a source directory for it and on the next run, suddenly I have 4 copies of it.
+Note that the 'Config-nnnn' file is a new one, I decided to move a few general configuration files from here and there to one place, so added a source directory for it and on the next run, suddenly I had 4 copies of it and now have 4 copies of each of the last 4 generations of it spread over 4 different devices.

-The next day I decided to add a file that contains a password to it, so set the EncryptOutput and DeleteArchiveAfterEncryption settings to true, so all archives of the folder with the password in it will now be encrypted.
+The next day I decided to add a file that contains a password to it, so set the EncryptOutput and DeleteArchiveAfterEncryption settings to true, so version 4 of this archive is an aes file and all subsequent archives of the folder with the password in it will also be encrypted.

 <img alt="Archive file summary" title="Archive file summary" src="https://github.com/silentdiverchris/Archivist/raw/master/Screenshots/Report2.png">

 ## Concerns and final disk space
 A list of those archives which either have fewer than 2 copies, or are more than 12 hours old where changed or new files exist in the source directory.
+At some point, the 2 and 12 will be defined as settings rather than hard coded.

 This is followed by a list of all the archive directories and how much space remains on them.